Regenerative design: Regenerative organic agriculture

 Robert Rodale, son of American organic pioneer and Rodale Institute founder J.I.
 Rodale, coined the term 'regenerative organic agriculture.'
-The term distinguished a kind of farming that goes beyond simply 'sustainable.'
+The term distinguished a kind of farming that goes beyond simply 'sustainable yield'.
 Regenerative organic agriculture "takes advantage of the natural tendencies of ecosystems to regenerate when disturbed.
 In that primary sense it is distinguished from other types of agriculture that either oppose or ignore the value of those natural tendencies."
 This type of farming is marked by "tendencies towards closed nutrient loops, greater diversity in the biological community, fewer annuals and more perennials, and greater reliance on internal rather than external resources."

 John T. Lyle (1934–1998), a landscape architecture professor saw the connection between concepts developed by Bob Rodale for regenerative agriculture and the opportunity to develop regenerative systems for all other aspects of the world.
 While regenerative agriculture focused solely on agriculture, Lyle expanded its concepts and use to all systems.
 Lyle understood that when developing for other types of systems, more complicated ideas such as entropy and emergy must be taken into consideration.